 - Make your kids sit down and be the leader.

 - Start by making different faces at your kids.
-You have to make sure that you make a host of different facial expressions that will express your mood and feeling.
-Use various expressions to show sadness, happiness, fear, anger, confusion, sleepiness, tiredness, worry, surprise, excitement, embarrassed, shy, interested and so on.
-You have to make sure that the expressions you choose are those that your kid will understand or can relate to, so keep it age appropriate.
+You have to make sure that you make a host of other facial expressions that will express your mood and feeling.
+Use various expressions to show sadness, happiness, fear, anger, confusion, sleepiness, tiredness, worry, surprise, excitement, embarrassment, shyness, interest, and so on.
+You have to make sure that the expressions you choose are those your kid will understand or can relate to, so keep it age-appropriate.

 - Show one expression at a time and ask your kids to name the feeling that you shared.
 If your kid is not able to point it out correctly, help by giving them some clues about it.

 - Encourage your kid to start showing off the expressions themselves and you have to guess.
-Try and not guess it correct too soon so that your kid gets a chance to express you more about what they may be feeling and what they are trying to show.
+Try not to guess it too soon so that your kid has enough time to communicate and express what they may be feeling and what they are trying to show.